onap/integration/docs/docs_vFW_CNF_CDS.rst

 - resource-assignment-map – result of the associated resource assignment step
 - artifact-prefix-names – (mandatory) the list of artifact prefixes like for resource-assigment step

 In the SO request user can pass parameter of name *k8s-rb-profile-name* which in our case may have value: *vfw-cnf-cds-base-profile*, *vfw-cnf-cds-vpkg-profile* or *default*.
-The *default* profile doesn’t contain any content inside and allows instantiation of CNF without the need to define and upload any additional profiles. *vfw-cnf-cds-vpkg-profile* has been prepard to test instantiation of the second modified vFW CNF instance `Second Service Instance Instantiation`_.
+The *default* profile doesn’t contain any content inside and allows instantiation of CNF without the need to define and upload any additional profiles. *vfw-cnf-cds-vpkg-profile* has been prepared to test instantiation of the second modified vFW CNF instance `Second Service Instance Instantiation`_.

 K8splugin allows to specify override parameters (similar to --set behavior of helm client) to instantiated resource bundles.
 This allows for providing dynamic parameters to instantiated resources without the need to create new profiles for this purpose and should be used with *default* profile but may be used also with custom profiles.
 The overall flow of helm overrides parameters processing is visible on following figure.